Rapptz/discord.py/docs/api.rst

 .. class:: AutoModRuleTriggerType

-    Represents the trigger type of an auto mod rule.
+    Represents the trigger type of an automod rule.

     .. versionadded:: 2.0